 4. Unacceptable Behavior

 Unacceptable behaviours include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any members of WordPress Portsmouth User Group and related events.
-All WordPress Portsmouth User Group venues may be shared with members of the public; please be respectful to all patrons of these locations.
+All WordPress Portsmouth User Group venues/platorms may be shared with members of the public; please be respectful to all patrons of these locations/tools.

-Harassment includes: offensive verbal comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.
+Harassment includes: offensive verbal comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides and virtual event text chat); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate contact, and unwelcome sexual attention.

 5. Consequences Of Unacceptable Behaviour

-Unacceptable behaviour will not be tolerated whether by other attendees, organisers, venue staff, sponsors, or other patrons of the WordPress Portsmouth User Group venues.
+Unacceptable behaviour will not be tolerated whether by other attendees, organisers, sponsors, or other patrons of the WordPress Portsmouth User Group platforms.

 Anyone asked to stop unacceptable behaviour is expected to comply immediately.